Mammillaria compressa DC.

 Mother of Hundreds

-This species is native to Mexico.
-It occurs from Hidalgo northwards to Tamaulipas and westwards to Queretaro at elevations from 3,280 to 7,350 feet (1,000 to 2,240 m).
+Mammillaria compressa is native to Mexico.
+It occurs from Hidalgo northwards to Tamaulipas and westwards to Queretaro at elevations that range from 3,280 to 7,350 feet (1,000 to 2,240 m).

 The specific epithet "compressa (kom-PRESS-uh)" is a feminine form of "compressus," meaning "compressed," and refers to the growth habit of the species.